BLavery/STM32F407VG-Arduino/README.md

 The variant listed here can be patched in to your copy of the core files.
 Current core base is 1.4.
 If / when an official support is released in a later core version, then this variant here gets deleted in your upgrade, and becomes obsolete anyway!

-The only thing that's not 100% generic in this configuration is setting of LED_BUILTIN to PE0, which this DIY board has.
+The only thing that's not 100% generic in this configuration a #define of LED_BUILTIN to PE0, which this DIY board has.

 ## Installation: